falcosecurity/falco-website/content/en/docs/plugins/plugin-api-reference.md

 This page documents the functions that make up the Falco plugins API.
 In most cases, you will not need to implement these functions directly.
 There are [Go](https://github.com/falcosecurity/plugin-sdk-go) and [C++](https://github.com/falcosecurity/plugin-sdk-cpp) SDKs that provide an easier-to-use interface for plugin authors.

-At a high level, the API functions can be grouped into three sections:
+At a high level, the API functions are grouped as follows:

+* Functions that are commons to all plugins
-* Functions that provide info about the plugin, its events, and its fields.
+* Functions that implement the event sourcing capability
-* Functions that create/destroy plugins and open/close instances of the plugin (e.g. capture sessions).
+* Functions that implement the field extraction capability
-* Functions that provide events and extract information from events.

-Remember that there are two kinds of plugins: source plugins and extractor plugins.
-We'll go through the API functions for both kinds of plugins.

 The C header file [plugin_info.h](https://github.com/falcosecurity/libs/blob/master/userspace/libscap/plugin_info.h) enumerates all the API functions and associated structs/types, as they are used by the plugins framework.
 It can be included in your source code when writing your own plugin, to take advantage of values like `PLUGIN_API_VERSION_XXX`, `ss_plugin_type`, etc.

-Remember, however, that from the perspective of the plugin, each function name has a prefix `plugin_` e.g. `plugin_get_required_api_version()`, `plugin_get_type()`, etc.
+Remember, however, that from the perspective of the plugin, each function name has a prefix `plugin_` e.g. `plugin_get_required_api_version()`, `plugin_get_name()`, etc.

-### Conventions For All Functions
+### Conventions

 The following conventions apply for all of the below API functions: